cvogt/slick-presentation/README.md

 The Scala-IDE plugin
 http://download.scala-ide.org/releases-210/milestone/site

 Create a new Eclipse project in the project folder and add the slick jar to the build path.
 You can find it in the ivy cache.
-Under Windows it is located in you user directory under %HOMEDRIVE%%HOMEPATH%\.ivy2\cache\com.typesafe\slick_2.10.0-M7\jars\slick_2.10.0-M7-0.11.1.jar
-Under Mac and Linux it is located in you user directory under ~.ivy2/cache/com.typesafe/slick_2.10.0-M7/jars/slick_2.10.0-M7-0.11.1.jar
+Under Windows it is located at %HOMEDRIVE%%HOMEPATH%\.ivy2\cache\com.typesafe\slick_2.10.0-M7\jars\slick_2.10.0-M7-0.11.1.jar Under Mac and Linux it is located at ~.ivy2/cache/com.typesafe/slick_2.10.0-M7/jars/slick_2.10.0-M7-0.11.1.jar